essykings/python-datetime/README.md

-## Time delta
+## Timedelta
-Time delta represents a duration, i.e., a duration of date or time.
-The datetime module contains the timedelta() attribute, which is used to perform date manipulations in python.
+Timedelta represents a duration, i.e., a duration of date or time.
+Python datetime module contains the timedelta() attribute, which is used to perform date manipulations in python.
 A timedelta object is represented as follows:

 ```console